michaelpurdyatbucks/ToDoList/README.md

 It aims to be simple, so the User is not distracted from whats important - **getting stuff done**.

+## Features
+Create tasks
+Display all tasks
+Delete tasks
+View individual task details
+Save all tasks to local storage on exit
+Load all tasks from local storage on startup

 ## Main Screen

 This is where the User will spend the majority of their time in the application.